ibm-cloud-docs/netezza/timetravel/queryingdata_timetravel.md

 ```
 {: codeblock}

-This query searches for all the changes that happened to the product table during a certain period of time, up to and including the **AND** timestamp.
+In this example, the query searched for all the changes that happened to the product table during a certain period of time, up to and including the **AND** timestamp.

 See also [the **BETWEEN...AND** subclause](https://cloud.ibm.com/docs/netezza?topic=netezza-runningqueries_tt).